MarsBased/marsbased-website-old/_posts/2015-05-07-The-MarsBased-Blogging-Guide.markdown

 ###Readability###

 Use subtitles to distribute the reading rhythm along the post.
-One long post with no subtitles is harder to follow; whereas a well-structured blog post with evenly-divided sub-sections will help maintaining the reader's focus.
+One long post with no subtitles is harder to follow; whereas a well-structured blog post with evenly-divided sub-sections will help to maintain the reader's focus.

 Subtitles, when correctly marked using <code>&lt;h2&gt;</code> and <code>&lt;h3&gt;</code> tags, help crawlers index the page's content much better.